 - Automatic dispenser

 The Chargemaster combo scale/dispenser is what you get when you combine a chargemaster scale and dispenser.
 As you would expect it offers the best of both worlds.
-In terms of accuracy, it is the best reloading scale and dispenser.
+In terms of accuracy, it is the best reloading scale and best powder scales for reloading.

 Its accuracy is achieved by it being able to utilize two calibration weights of 50 grams each.
 And when it comes to ease of use the scale again scores high.
 A keypad on the dispenser allows you to easily input your desired weight.

 The scale on its side has an accuracy of 0.1grain and a capacity of 1500 grains.
 Also, the scale boasts a large one pound capacity hopper.
 The hopper has a powder drain, which makes emptying it easy.

 The hopper can only be filled with smokeless powder.
 It does not work with black powder.
 This is not such big an issue though.
 Obviously, the best thing about it is that it’s a two in one.
 Thus, you will save money by buying this scale/dispenser combo.

 And given that it is a product of Bushnell, it will appeal to many hunters.
 Its design, combined with its functionality and ease of use earn it a spot on the list.